Brake Service Tips, Auto Service Experts San Antonio Repair Auto Shop

 Brake Job on 2012 Dodge Ram 3500 Diesel

 Auto Service Experts Certified Mechanics Performing a Brake Job in San Antonio, TX - Replacing Pads, Rotors, and Calipers.

 Brake fluid changes (or brake flushes) help to prevent corrosion and damage to internal system components, reduce the amount of wear on the system overall, and increase braking performance.

 Be sure to maintain the proper level of brake fluid between flushes.
 Low brake fluid may be caused by leaks within the system or damaged internal components.
 This leads to major safety issues, and can dramatically increase the amount of time it takes to reduce speed or come to a full stop.
 It may leave you unable to adequately control the vehicle or bring it to a stop in an emergency situation.

 When you have your brake fluid level checked, a mechanic should also note the fluid condition.
 Brake fluid which appears milky in color indicates the presence of water in the system.
 This can damage your wheel cylinders and master cylinder which requires brake repair beyond your standard regular service to correct.

-Choose a shop which completes a thorough brake inspection when servicing the system.
+Choose a shop which completes a thorough brake inspection when servicing or repairing the system.
 This will help to ensure that you replace the necessary (and only the necessary) parts, and catch any damaged components or maintenance needs before they become safety issues.